EeegorL/LottoStat/readMe.txt

 The user interface has an input field and button, a language change -button (finnish/english), and adata clearing button (all data will be deleted, without confirmation or the possibility of recovery)

-The program (JAR package) only needs the "stats.xlsx" file to work, where the data is saved.
+The program (JAR package) only needs the "stats.xlsx" file in the same location to work, where the data is saved.
 There is no option to choose a name or file type, so the name must be exactly this.

 That's all, thanks for reading :)